nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 Downloading is usually quicker than building the documentation from scratch, however, this might depend on your Internet connection speed.

 .. note::
-   Using cached builds is currently in experimental state.
+   Using cached builds is currently in an experimental state.

 To enable the online cache, set the ``NCS_CACHE_ENABLE`` environment variable.
 For example, on Windows, enter the following command::